About the Site

 Another feature that might interest you is under the “video” tab.
 Here are film segments I’ve done on composting and on starting a vegetable garden.
 Composting is one of my particular passions.
 We should be doing lots more of it in this country and stop being so wasteful.
 The films I made with MonkeySee cover quite a lot of territory, most of what you need to know to start a composting operation in your own home, or turn your own yard into a food factory.

 A more recent feature is the box titled “Tales from a D.C.
 School Kitchen,” linking to the series of posts I wrote after spending a week as an observer in the kitchen of my daughter’s public elementary school.
 You can immediately link to any one of those posts by clicking on the appropriate circle.
 Or, if you hover over the text in the box and mouse-click, it will take you to a list of those posts as well as stories I have written subsequently that bear on the same topic, such as the piece I wrote for The Washington Post’s “Outlook” section following the launch of Michelle Obama’s “Let’s Move” campaign against childhood obesity.

-We love to get your comments.
-But to reduce spam and anonymous rants, we do kindly ask that you register before leaving a comment.
-It’s not hard.
+We love to receive your comments.
 Also, feel free to subscribe to new blog posts from The Slow Cook delivered directly to you via e-mail, or link to us in your favorite reader.

-The fabulous design work on the blog was done by our friend Keri Marion, in collaboration with my wife, Lane Green.
+The fabulous design work on the blog was done by our friend Keri Marion and her partner Justin Lewis, in collaboration with my wife, Lane Green.
 Thanks, Keri!